rafaelromon/debian-silence/README.md

 I just changed the arch logo for the debian logo and changed the color blue to red, all credit goes to the original author

-Note: I haven't changed the helpbar yet as it required more than 5 minutes, I'll do it eventually :D

 <img src="./preview.png" width="480">

 I know i just photoshopped the preview image but i did the same for the resources so...

+#### Missing Features:
+* I haven't changed the helpbar yet as it required more than 5 minutes, I'll do it eventually :D

 ## Installation